 Bran and Peles Castle

-Transylvania itself is a great area to explore in Romania.
+Transylvania itself is a great area to explore in Romania, one of the most inexpensive countries in Europe.
 But in particular, check out Bran and Peles Castle near Brasov.
 These two are famous for a very different reason.
 It is said that Bran Castle served as the inspiration for Count Dracula’s Castle – even though Bram Stoker never visited.
 Nearby Peles Castle, on the other hand, is one of the prettiest royal residential castles in all of Europe and boasts German fairy tale chic as it was indeed built by a German king.

 Bucharest’s architecture and foodie scene

 Romania’s capital is truly underrated.
 At first, it looks like an odd blend of bombastic Communist architecture and fine French style elements.
 Its history is just as vibrant and there are free walking tours informing you about how all of this came to be.
 Afterward, make sure to step into a local restaurant or find one of the many hidden backyard cafes.